jrlarsen/GetProgramming/Ch02_Variables/chapter2.md

 /* Further Adventures
  *
  * 1) Delete the semicolon at after the word score.
- *    jsBin should complain and show an error message.
+ *    JS Bin should complain and show an error message.
  *    Take a look at the message.
  *
  * 2) Add the semicolon back after the word score.